dylanljones/mplstyles/README.md

 Please feel free to add your own favourite styles to the libary!
 Start from the empty template file ``default.mplstyle`` and change the parameters you like.
-If you are happy with the style, add the file to the ``mplstyles`` and open a pull request.
+If you are happy with the style, add the file to the ``mplstyles`` package and open a pull request.

 > **Note**: If you are using PyCharm to edit the ``*.mplstyle`` files, right-click on the file